 Museum.
-The canvas is divided into nine rectangles. creating three horizontally oriented triptychs.
-The top trio leads the eye into distant space, recalling the ground, as it suggests a series of interlocking domestic rooms; and the bottom, far beyond the canvas, while conjuring up the specter of a road.
+The canvas is divided into nine rectangles, creating three horizontally oriented triptychs.
+The top trio leads the eye into distant space, recalling the caverns of a cityscape; the second, toward middle ground, as it suggests a series of interlocking domestic rooms; and the bottom, far beyond the canvas, while conjuring up the specter of a road.